List of frequently asked questions and answers about COBRA coverage, participation and costs.

 I just got divorced and my ex-spouse was removed from my County health insurance.
 Is my ex-spouse eligible for COBRA?

-Yes, if your former spouse lost coverage because of your divorce, he or she will have the right to continue coverage through COBRA for up to 36 months.
+Yes, if your former spouse lost coverage because of your divorce, they will have the right to continue coverage through COBRA for up to 36 months.
 This also applies to any former step-children who may have lost coverage due to the divorce.
-Additionally, if your former spouse is over age 55 at the time of your divorce, he or she may even be able to continue coverage through ORS 743.600 for up to 10 years.
+Additionally, if your former spouse is over age 55 at the time of your divorce, they may be able to continue coverage until they reach Medicare age (ORS 743B.343).
 You are responsible for notifying us of your divorce and your former spouse's address so we can provide proper notice regarding COBRA rights.
-The coverage ending date for an ex-spouse is always the end of the month in which the divorce became final - regardless of when employee reports the event.
+The coverage ending date for an ex-spouse is always the end of the month in which the divorce became final, regardless of when employee reports the event.
 If employee delays reporting and benefits are issued on expenses incurred after the divorce, the employee may be required to reimburse the County for those benefits.

 If I die while employed by the County, can my spouse/family continue their health insurance through COBRA?

 Yes, if your spouse and/or family were enrolled in your health insurance while you were an active employee, they have the right to continue coverage if you die.
 Coverage is generally available through COBRA for up to 36 months for your dependents.
-However, if your spouse is over age 55 at the time of your death, they may be able to continue coverage through ORS 743.600 for themselves and any dependent children under the age of 18 for up to 10 years.
+However, if your spouse is over age 55 at the time of your death, they may be able to continue coverage until they reach Medicare age for themselves and any dependent children under the age of 18 (ORS 743B.343 through 743B.345).

 My child is too old to remain enrolled in my County insurance plan.
 Do they qualify for COBRA?

-Yes, if your child was removed from County health insurance due to his or her age, your child will receive an offer to continue their coverage through COBRA for up to 36 months.
+Yes, if your child was removed from County health insurance due to their age, your child will receive an offer to continue their coverage through COBRA for up to 36 months.
 The COBRA notice is automatically sent to your home address - if your child resides elsewhere, you are responsible to notify our office about their current address.

 Who can I contact if I have more questions about COBRA?